 Now here's a series that some might be nostalgic for.
 Shinzo was the Saban-produced edited dub of Mushrambo, a 32-episode series about a human girl named Yakumo and her adventures with a group of being called Enterrans who aim to bring Earth back to peace and normality.
 Based loosely off of the Journey to the West story, Shinzo aired on ABC Family on the Jetix programming block, and though I never saw the series in full, what I did see was entertaining.
 I'm not sure how much of the dub was edited and changed from the original Japanese version, so I'm not sure if it would need the separate sets idea or if this could possibly be done dual-audio.
 It may not have the nostalgia of Digimon or Ultimate Muscle, but who knows...
 Any Shinzo fans out there?

 Now here's a choice that's both safe yet risky.
 Slam Dunk was partially-released by Toei on DVD back when the company tried their hand at North American releases, but after four DVDs the release stopped, but that means that there is a dub that covers a portion of the anime.
 It also has a complete English subtitle translation due to the streams that are out there, though they are the early Toei stream-subs and are rough.
 But the biggest risk to it is simply fact that it's a sports anime...
-A long sports anime.
-At 101 episodes, not to mention four movies, Slam Dunk is a big commitment, but it is a quality production and it is one that seems to have a hardcore fanbase that continually wants it released properly on DVD.
+And a long sports anime at that.
+At 101 episodes, not to mention four movies & a TV special, Slam Dunk is a big commitment, but it is a quality production and it is one that seems to have a hardcore fanbase that continually wants it released properly on DVD.
 Decisions, decisions.

 [4/2015 UPDATE: A good bit late, but after some delays, Slam Dunk will be seeing a re-release by Cinedigm later this year in the form a 13 episode DVD set...
 That's dub-only.
 So much for that hope.]

 What happens when you take the magical girl genre, make them fight in hand-to-hand combat, and have the the fight scenes be done by the man behind DBZ's fight scenes?
-You get Futari wa PreCure, or Pretty Cure for short.
-It's a big-name series in Japan, with each year getting a new entry in the series, though it apparently has become more of a traditional magical girl series throughout the years.
-Once again, there are already English subs for this show, but there's an interesting twist here; the stream-subs we get were done by a Hawaiian-based operation (they're better than Toei's early stream-subs, but still rough), but professional anime translator Sam Pinansky, who's a giant Pretty Cure fan and did the first fansubs for the original show, admitted on his most-recent appearance on ANNCast that he did brand-new official subs of Pretty Cure for Toei, but these subs were for European markets.
+You get Futari wa PreCure, or simply Pretty Cure for short.
+It's a big-name franchise in Japan, with each year getting a new entry, though it apparently has become more of a traditional magical girl series throughout the years.
+Once again, there are already English subs for this show, but there's an interesting twist here.
+The stream-subs we get were done by a Hawaiian-based operation (they're better than Toei's early stream-subs, but still rough), but professional anime translator Sam Pinansky, who's a giant Pretty Cure fan and did the first fansubs for the original show, admitted on his most-recent appearance on ANNCast that he did brand-new official subs of Pretty Cure for Toei, but these subs were for European markets.
 If Pinansky did subs for the show then I'd want those, as they were likely very well done and well-worth putting on DVD.
 Also, there was an edited dub made for Canadian markets, so maybe I can do yet another dub & dub sets release...

 And that ends Part 2 of this piece.
 As you can see, there's a theme throughout most of this list: Edited dubs made for television.
 In fact, Gaiking is the only sub-only release from this list I would do, and Slam Dunk is the only one I could positively do a dual-audio release of, even it's only dual-audio up to a certain point.
 Toei's long history gives them a lot to choose from, but these "six" series are the ones I'd go for via a package deal.